 Sacred Selfishness

-Leaders are often praised for how much they give — their time, their steadiness, their devotion.
+Leaders are often praised for how much they give — their steadiness, their generosity, their devotion.
 But beneath the surface, many are quietly exhausted.
 Not because they lack resilience, but because they’ve been taught that honouring themselves is indulgent.

-This edition of Leading, Exceptionally reframes selfishness as sacred: not ego, not escape, but the essential act of tending your own fire.
-Sacred selfishness is how leaders create the space to remain lit – so their presence is steady, their boundaries clear, and their leadership sustainable.
+This edition of Leading, Exceptionally reframes selfishness as sacred — not ego, not escape, but the essential act of tending your own fire.
+Sacred selfishness is how leaders stay lit: steady in presence, clear in boundaries, and sustainable in impact.

 Read here